Disclosure: This article may contain affiliate links. Click here for more info.

 How to get started

 Anyone can add interval training to their fitness routine.
-It is not too difficult.
+Its not too difficult.

 Training involves sets of race pace speed of 200m, 400m or 800m, with recovery sets equal to or less than that distance.
 You could even find objects at regularly spaced distance, such as telephone poles, and use them to judge your intervals.
 Or simply count your steps.
 As your fitness level increases, increase the speed of your walk or run.

 Interval training is very demanding.
-If you have any heart problems or circulation issues, or are very much out of shape – its best to opt out.
+If you have any heart problems or circulation issues, or are very much out of shape – it is best to opt out.
 Also, you should not be doing this every day.
 Your body will be working hard, so needs time to recover.

 Start off by doing it once a week, and then build up.
 Just by practicing interval training once a week, you will be able to take advantage of a number of benefits, from more effective oxygen intake to a slower heart rate.

 The added benefit of doing this type of exercise is that you can get the same, if not greater, results in half the time of low-intensity longer duration workout sessions.
 Simply put, you get more bang for your buck.
 Also, because its shorter in duration, you are less likely to become bored and more likely to stick to the workout.